Refer to the guide Setting up and getting started.

 As of v1.4, we have received reports that a warning is thrown even when there are no names that users considered similar.
 After testing, we determined that users in fact had two names that were very short, and this caused a discrepancy between commonly expected behavior and actual implementation.
 We defined distance between similar names as either one name contains the other entirely, or the Levenshtein distance between the two names is 2 or less (It takes 2 or fewer substitutions/additions/removals to turn one of the names into the other.)
 An unintended effect was that, for example, if you had short names (e.g "d", "hi", in the original case for us), the names would match despite normal users probably not defining these two names as similar.
 Possible future enhancements would be to make it percentage-based, so that short names are not producing warnings unnecessarily.

-Currently, for bprio
+Currently, for bprio and sprio,

-bprio 1 high low
+bprio 1 high low, the app

-accepts the input and sets the first buyer's priority level to high
+accepts the input and sets the first buyer's priority level to high instead of warning the user about extra

 arguments which would be ignored.
 As such, we plan to warn the user if any extra arguments are supplied for the